Quantum resources of the steady-state of three coupled qubits: Microscopic versus Phenomenological model: Results

-In Fig.~\ref{fig4}, we plot the concurrence calculated through the MME (solid curves) and the PME (dashed curves) models as a function of the coupling strength $J_C$ for a fixed value of the eigenfequency $\omega_C$.
-In panel (a) of Fig.~\ref{fig4}, we consider $J=0.01$ and $\omega_0=0.1$.
-As expected, the concurrence is small and both models the PME and the MME are in agreement for $J_C<0.3$.
-The concurrence evaluated using the PME model reaches a maximum of $ E\left(\rho^{PME}_{A,B}\right)\approx0.24$ for $J_C\approx0.4$ and decays to zero for $J_C>0.65$.
-On the other hand, the MME model provides a maximum value of concurrence $E\left(\rho^{MME}_{A,B}\right)\approx0.78$ for $J_C\approx0.8$ and it slowly decays as $J_C$ increases.
-Another interesting aspect observed in panel~(a) of Fig.~\ref{fig4} is the fact the the concurrence evaluated from the MME is highly enhanced by the presence of the third qubit, going from $E\left(\rho^{MME}_{A,B}\right)\approx0.1$ for $J_C=0$ to $E\left(\rho^{MME}_{A,B}\right)\approx0.78$ for $J_C\approx0.8$.
-In the middle panel of Fig.~\ref{fig4}, we consider $J=0.1$ and $\omega_0=0.1$.
-For $J_C=0$, solutions coming from the PME and the MME give a different result for the concurrence, whereas the PME gives $E\left(\rho^{PME}_{A,B}\right)\approx0.25$ while the MME gives $E\left(\rho^{MME}_{A,B}\right)\approx0.7$.
+In Fig.~\ref{fig4}, we plot the entanglement calculated through the MME (solid curves) and the PME (dashed curves) models as a function of the coupling strength $J_C$ for a fixed value of the eigenfequency $\omega_C$.
+In panel (a) of Fig.~\ref{fig4}, we consider $J=0.01$ and $\omega_{0}=0.1$.
+As expected, the entanglement is small and both models, the PME and the MME, are in agreement for $J_C<0.3$.
+The entanglement evaluated using the PME model reaches a maximum of $ E\left(\rho^{PME}_{A,B}\right)\approx0.24$ for $J_C\approx0.4$ and decays to zero for $J_C>0.65$.
+On the other hand, the MME model provides a maximum value of entanglement $E\left(\rho^{MME}_{A,B}\right)\approx0.78$ for $J_C\approx0.8$ and it slowly decays as $J_C$ increases.
+Another interesting aspect observed in panel~(a) of Fig.~\ref{fig4} is the fact the entanglement evaluated from the MME is highly enhanced by the presence of the third qubit, going from $E\left(\rho^{MME}_{A,B}\right)\approx0.1$ for $J_C=0$ to $E\left(\rho^{MME}_{A,B}\right)\approx0.78$ for $J_C\approx0.8$.
+In the middle panel of Fig.~\ref{fig4}, we consider $J=0.1$ and $\omega_{0}=0.1$.
+For $J_C=0$, solutions coming from the PME and the MME give a different result for the entanglement, whereas the PME gives $E\left(\rho^{PME}_{A,B}\right)\approx0.25$, the MME gives $E\left(\rho^{MME}_{A,B}\right)\approx0.7$.
 This result shows that even for two qubits with a reasonable coupling, the steady-state is very different.
-By increasing $J_C$, concurrence evaluated from the PME and the MME achieve a minimum at $J_C\approx0.5$.
-The PME model provides has another peak at $J_C\approx0.64$ and becomes zero for $J_C>0.8$, while the MME model gives a maximum value for the concurrence at $J_C\approx0.92$ and the quantum correlation between the qubits remain up to $J_C=5$.
-The bottom panel of Fig.~\ref{fig4} shows the concurrence assuming $J=1$ and $\omega_0=0.1$.
-The steady-state evaluated from the PME provides an almost null concurrence and only is different from zero for $J_C=1.8$.
-In contrast, the concurrence obtained from the MME is almost 1 for $J_C<1$, reaches the minimum value for $J_C\approx1.9$, rapidly increases to 0.45 as $J_C$ increases, and slowly decays as a function of $J_C$.
+By increasing $J_C$, entanglement evaluated from the PME and the MME achieve a minimum at $J_C\approx0.5$.
+The PME model provides another peak at $J_C\approx0.64$ and becomes zero for $J_C>0.8$, while the MME model gives a maximum value for entanglement at $J_C\approx0.92$, and this quantum correlation between the qubits remains up to $J_C=5$.
+The bottom panel of Fig.~\ref{fig4} shows the entanglement assuming $J=1$ and $\omega_{0}=0.1$.
+The steady-state evaluated from the PME provides an almost null entanglement and only is different from zero for $J_C=1.8$.
+In contrast, the entanglement obtained from the MME is almost 1 for $J_C<1$, reaches its minimum value for $J_C\approx1.9$, rapidly increases to 0.45 as $J_C$ increases, and slowly decays as a function of $J_C$.